18 email marketing performance metrics for improved campaign tracking

 4

-Use incentives such as lead magnets, discounts, freebies, and access to exclusive communities.
+Incentivize signups: Uses lead magnets, discounts, freebies, and access to exclusive communities to encourage people to join your list.

 Choose the right email marketing KPIs